Home

 Broad Bay Hall decorated for a wedding in 2022.

 The Hall is available for any group or individual to hire.
-For instance: the Broad Bay Bowling Club met here regularly; local groups hold regular committee meetings in the hall or Etheridge Rooms; Broad Bay School puts on plays, quiz nights, end of year ceremonies, etc; individuals hold birthday parties, weddings, funerals, and classes there; DCC information sessions are offered for local residents; and there are regular community gatherings and market days.
+Preference is given to Broad Bay residents.
+For instance: the Broad Bay Bowling Club met here regularly; local groups hold regular committee meetings in the hall or Etheridge Rooms; Broad Bay School has put on plays, quiz nights, end of year ceremonies, etc; individuals hold birthday parties, weddings, funerals, and classes there; DCC information sessions are offered for local residents; and there are regular community gatherings and market days.

 The hall set up for the historic photo exhibition and vintage afternoon teas in 2023.